What Is Reverse Engineering?

 - 4️⃣ WinHex is a hex editor that provides a rich set of features and development tools for Windows.

 - 5️⃣ Scylla can be used for dumping a running application process and restoring the PE import table.
-With its help, you can get a totally restored PE file that can be run by the operating system.
+With its help, you can get a restored PE file that can be run by the operating system.

 - 6️⃣ Relocation Section Editor is an application used for editing the relocation table in PE files.
 The main purpose of this tool is to modify the relocation table in case of patching relocatable pieces of code.
-But it’s often used to remove the relocation table altogether when restoring a protected file.
+But it’s often used to remove the relocation table when restoring a protected file.

 - 7️⃣ PEiD is one of the useful reverse engineering tools to detect the packer.
 By analyzing entropy, PEiD can detect whether an application is packed.